Jayich-Lab/tray-launcher/README.md

 If *tray-launcher* crashes, scripts started with *tray-launcher* will **not** terminate.

-There is an expected delay when executing "launcher run".
+There is an expected delay when executing `launcher run`.